r-devel/rcwg/ideas_incubator.md

 3. Reject idea for the short-term.

 In order to sponsor an idea, it must first be proposed on GitHub, at least a week before the meeting.

+Meeting details will be posted on the [R-Devel Slack Group](https://forwards.github.io/rcontribution/slack), or you can email rowforwards@gmail.com to be added to/removed from the mailing list to receive meeting invitations.